-Tropes Applying to all classes
+Tropes applying to all classes

-Badass: Sure, all player characters in Diablo were this, but those ones especially stand out as being the first to get a real victory against Diablo, not to mention actually get him into a Villainous Breakdown.
+Badass: Sure, all player characters in Diablo were this, but these ones especially stand out as being the first to get a real victory against Diablo, not to mention actually get him into a Villainous Breakdown.

 Deadpan Snarker: They all have their moments of this, though the Demon Hunter and the Wizard are the most prominent.